Whilst we are in Florida we wanted to make a

 Everglades National Park protects an unparalleled landscape that provides important habitat for numerous rare and endangered species like the manatee, American crocodile, and the elusive Florida panther.
 An international treasure as well – a World Heritage Site, International Biosphere Reserve, a Wetland of International Importance, and a specially protected areas under the Cartagena Treaty.

 ‘ – We are very excited to see the Everglades even though not many people have suggested them to us and are looking at different options to best see the Everglades and Ten Thousand Islands, let us know your suggestions if you have already travelled in the area.
 Carl did an air boat excursion a few years ago so we are hoping to see some different areas this time around.
 We hope to go here towards the end of our time in America as we pass back down through Florida, before we fly down to Brazil on the 27th September.
+And back at the hotel we are staying at, we could relax in luxurious bistro sets while still enjoying the views.

 Known as Tampa’s Latin Quarter for over a century, we are reliably informed it is well-known for its exotic scents, flavours, sights and sounds.
 From roasting Cuban Coffee’s in the morning to great Latin music into the late evening.
 It is definitely a place we want to visit said to be full of great culture.